EPIUSECX/cohenix_local_za/README.md

 **ZA Local** is a comprehensive South African localization module for ERPNext and HRMS that provides essential features for businesses operating in South Africa.
 It covers statutory compliance requirements, tax regulations, payroll localization, and financial reporting specific to the South African context.

-This module is a modernized refactoring of the kartoza app, built with clean architecture, modular design, and following modern Frappe best practices.
+This module is built with clean architecture, modular design, and following modern Frappe best practices.

 ### Key Features